 Finally, she travelled to Leross to the Zibin Project.

-That was where she made the heartbreaking discovery that the project signage was missing.
+That was when she discovered that the project signage was missing.

 As soon as McDaniel returned home to Calgary, she reached out to staff at DUC’s Wadena office and asked if the missing signage could be replaced.

-Staff worked quickly to remedy the situation and within weeks, sent pictures to McDaniel of the finished and installed sign, along with images of the project’s picturesque wetland and upland areas.
+Staff worked quickly to remedy the situation and within weeks, sent pictures to McDaniel of the finished and installed sign, along with a handful of scenic images of the project itself.

 These efforts were greeted with an emotional letter of thanks from McDaniel, “This just brought tears to my eyes.
 It’s definitely going in my Christmas newsletter.”

-For McDaniel, the spirit of nature appreciation that began with her parents continues to this day.
+For McDaniel, the spirit of nature appreciation that began with her parents continues today.

-A birdwatcher, photographer and enthusiastic geocacher, she has travelled to 17 countries, even treating herself to a birthday trip to the Galapagos at the age of 70.
+A birdwatcher, photographer and geocacher, she’s travelled to 17 countries, and treated herself to a birthday trip to the Galapagos at the age of 70.

 Across the generations of this family, there are delightful instances of history repeating itself.